mangabe16/lexos/doc_src/docs/user_guide/the_document_term_matrix.md

     Be aware that this may use a lot of memory for large corpora.

+The default vectorizer can be configured to perform additional culling or normalization functions. **Culling** refers to reducing the size of the matrix to include only part of the data. **Normalization** refers to performing additional calculations on the raw term counts in order to better represent the sigificance of those counts within the broader corpus (e.g. to take into account document varying lengths).
+Each of these categories is discussed below.

 ### Culling the DTM

 In many cases, you will want to cull terms from your DTM in order to reduce the size of the data or to remove terms which you think might not be meaningful for your research.
 A common form of culling is to restrict the data to the *n* most-frequently occurring terms.
 You can do this with the `max_n_terms` parameter.
 You can also restrict your data to terms occurring in a minimum number of documents with `min_df` or a maximum number of documents with `max_df`.
 Here is an example using all three: